 New Research Finds Inclusive Policies Are Most Effective When Paired With External Support For LGBT Employees

-WASHINGTON, D.C. — The U.S. Chamber of Commerce Foundation today released “Business Success and Growth through LGBT-Inclusive Culture”–the first report in its “Inclusion Incorporated” initiative, a research and education partnership with the Gill Foundation.
+WASHINGTON, D.C. — The U.S. Chamber of Commerce Foundation today released “Business Success and Growth through LGBT-Inclusive Culture”–the first report in its “Incorporating Inclusion” initiative, a research and education partnership with the Gill Foundation.
 The findings reveal that LGBT-inclusive companies attract better talent and decrease employee turnover through internal and external LGBT-inclusive policies.

 In a job market where U.S. businesses are facing the highest employee turnover rate in 17 years, as well as increased competition for workers with the necessary skills and qualifications to meet job requirements, the Chamber Foundation’s report provides companies a roadmap to overcome these negative trends through the creation or expansion of LGBT-inclusive workplace policies and programs.